 Neck pain and back pain are among the most common types of chronic pain in America.
 Among the disorders that can cause significant neck pain is a condition called whiplash.
-Whiplash pain is a very common condition that typically is the result of sudden extension and flexion, typically caused by a sudden impact in a car crash.
-In fact, a research study in 2005 found that a significant proportion of individuals with chronic neck pain – pain that lasts three months or longer — were originally injured in a motor vehicle accident.
+Whiplash pain is a very common condition diagnosed at Knoxville pain clinics and is typically the result of sudden extension and flexion caused by a sudden impact in a car crash.
+In fact, a research study in 2005 found that a significant proportion of individuals with chronic neck pain – pain that lasts three months or longer – were originally injured in a motor vehicle accident.

 Whiplash, also known as a neck strain or sprain, is a soft tissue that commonly occurs as the result of a car crash.
 Whiplash may include an injury to intervertebral joints, discs, ligaments, muscles, and even the nerve roots.
 Whiplash pain does not have to appear immediately.
 In fact, you may not experience any whiplash pain the day of the car accident, only to find that whiplash pain occurs several days later.
 Some people also have trouble thinking, feel depressed or have other cognitive difficulties.
 Many people who experience this condition report a stiff neck as well.